 Remember, branding ultimately determines how you're perceived by customers.
 Brand consistency means providing the right atmosphere so that customers get the same feelings about the brand throughout every process and medium of communication, both visual and cognitive.

 Every time a customer or potential customer comes back, they’re welcomed by the feeling they had when they first came across you.
 The feelings generated while interacting with your brand will help customers create a connection that's meaningful.
 It will make them want to return, build trust, and recommend you to friends or colleagues.

 Supreme, for example, goes above and beyond to deliver a consistent, one of a kind brand.
 Every aspect of communication from the store layouts, to the website, to the amount of products available leads to the same conclusion: we stand out, we are unique, and you will be too if you wear Supreme.

 Join our newsletter to read more fashion business insights and other important tips from us here at MakersValley.

-A motivated intern from the Caribbean paradise of Puerto Rico, she loves to inform, interact, and inspire those in the MarkersValley world.
+From the Caribbean paradise of Puerto Rico, Yessica loves to inform, interact, and inspire those in the MarkersValley world.
 Having acquired a BBA in marketing and finance, she's using her knowledge to create concise well-written content for designers across all platforms.